Note: Though the original date of this post is April 19, 2017 I continue to update/edit it.

 1. Don't just get help.
 Get the right help.

 Beg, borrow or steal but try to see a dissociation specialist.
 I’ve seen therapy from “both sides now” and I can personally speak to the huge difference of one from the other.

 I had two years of very damaging therapy from a psychotherapist who was not trained specifically in dissociative disorders (only three cases before me.)
-Granted, she had a lot more problems than just being untrained but I believe her lack of specialization and experience was certainly one of the biggies.
+Granted, she had more problems than just being untrained but I believe her lack of specialization and experience didn’t help matters.

 My next experience was with a trained and sensitive specialist.
-With her, I have gotten better relatively quickly.
+With her, over time, I got better.
 No one is perfect—no treatment is perfect—but that’s fine—it just needs to be good enough.

 2. Allow for all your flow and find containers for it.